sjillen/node_server/README.md

 ## Tooling

-Sequelize, Migrations, Logger and Authentication (more to come)
+Sequelize, Migrations, Logger, Authentication, Swagger (more to come)

 ## Purpose